zottejos/MerelCoin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `litecoind` for your own use.
+You can ignore this section if you are building `merelcoind` for your own use.

-litecoind/litecoin-cli binaries are not included in the Litecoin-Qt.app bundle.
+merelcoind/merelcoin-cli binaries are not included in the Merelcoin-Qt.app bundle.

-If you are building `litecoind` or `Litecoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `merelcoind` or `Merelcoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: